Anil-Kushwaha-2002/Anil_Python_Machine_Learning/README.md

 <li>Tensorflow

-<br>during these 7 days, and everything was explained from the very basics so that
+<br>During these 7 days, and everything was explained from the very basics so that

 anyone with zero experience on programming can learn.

 I enjoyed these 7 days, you can as well.
-To register for next free 7 days bootcamp.